DeFiChain (DFI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 DeFiChain Historical Price

-According to the latest data gathered on DeFiChain live price page, the current price of DeFiChain is 0.00738211USD.
-The circulating supply of DeFiChain(DFI) is 887.84M DFI , giving it a market capitalization of $6.55M.
+According to the latest data gathered on DeFiChain live price page, the current price of DeFiChain is 0.00935057USD.
+The circulating supply of DeFiChain(DFI) is 887.85M DFI , giving it a market capitalization of $8.30M.

 The DeFiChain Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of DFI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.